eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 `NSNumber` is an object wrapper around C scalar numeric primitive types:

 * a signed or unsigned char
+    * a single byte that contains a number from the ASCII table
 * double
 * enum
 * float